tml/cadmus/Chapter-4/Part VII: Exercises.md

 2. Try to make the plus, equal and reset button operational.
 3. Apply the same technique as previously and make all the buttons active.

-Hint: create two labels, one that shows the intermediate results and the final result whereas the other shows what number you have entered.
+HINT: Create two labels, one that shows the intermediate results and the final result whereas the other shows what number you have entered.
 You can then fetch the numbers clicked from the second label.
 Each operation should have a boolean variable that activates itself once the operation is activated and at the next operation should do the calculations with the new number entered.